Business process mapping is an essential tool used to design, document, and communicate the flow of work within an organization.

 You cannot create a process map in isolation.

-You need to bring together a subset of knowledgeable stakeholders and understand how the process works today.
+You need to bring together a subset of knowledgeable stakeholders that understand how the process works today.
 That is because a substantial amount of work in an organization goes undocumented.

 It is also importing to get cross-functional input into designing or improving a process to foster buy-in and adoption.